jerryuhoo/Fire/README.md

 * You can click four switches on the right side of graphs.

 * Drive:『Fire』 has several distortion functions.
-There are two buttons "L" and "S" related to drive knob, and each means "Link" and "Safe".
-"Link" means when your turn up drive knob, the output knob value will automatically reduce.
-"Safe" means if your drive knob pushes your volume too loud, it will automatically reduce your drive value.
+There are three buttons "L", "S", "E", related to drive knob, and each means "Link", "Safe", and "Extreme".
+    * "L" (Link): When your turn up drive knob, the output knob value will automatically reduce.
+    * "S" (Safe): If your drive knob pushes your volume too loud, it will automatically reduce your drive value.
 It also shows reduced value on drive knob.
+    * "E" (Extreme): It expands the range of the the drive knob (from around +40db to around +60db) when it is enabled to give more distortion.

 * Retification and bias: Change your distortion shape.